Welcome to Precious Tyes

 Monday, April 17, 2017

 A little update...I have not quilted since my husband's death from suicide 5 years ago.
 But I just recently felt the tinges of the quilting bug again (although it still may be some time before I can start quilting again).
 The past 5 years I have been attending college.
 This fall I was hired as a Special Education teacher for 4th grade and Kindergarten students.
 I feel like I have made a difference in helping them with their learning difficulties.
 I have also been going to graduate school while being a first year teacher and it has been overwhelming.
-In between earning my Bachelor's degree and being hired as a teacher I meet someone very special.
-We were married in May 2015.
-He is the most caring, generous and loving person I have ever met.
-I am so internally grateful to have found him and he is the love of my life.
-He is so supportive and I am not sure if would have been able to accept this teaching job and continue in graduate school without his support.
-He is a part time songwriter and performer and he has written several songs since we meet.
-Recently he wrote a song which is very inspirational to me especially when I think about the journey I have been on the past 5 years.
 We also sadly loss my father this past September and my mom is having a tough time.
-This song was very inspirational to her.
-I hope it may touch others as it has touched us.

 I hope once I graduate with my Master's degree in Special Education and have my first year of teacher under my belt I will be able to get back to quilting and continue to update my Quilting Blog ahttp://niftyfiftyquilters.blogspot.com/